x

 Mercy Culture Church, located in east Fort Worth, wants to build a shelter for survivors of human trafficking called the Justice Reform Discipleship Center.
 The project is also referred to as the Justice Residences on the church's website.

-"The center will serve women who willingly choose to commit to the curriculum laid out by the Justice Reform staff and will purpose to serve the women who are in most need and have areas that would be greatly blessed by spiritual healing under the governance and protection of Mercy Culture Church," the application states.
+"The center will serve women who willingly choose to commit to the curriculum laid out by the Justice Reform staff and will purpose to serve the women who are in most need and have areas that would be greatly blessed by spiritual healing under the governance and protection of Mercy Culture Church," the application stated.

 Neighbors are concerned the shelter would change the atmosphere of the single-family neighborhood, lacking parking will cause cars to spill into residential streets and the shelter would draw traffickers to the area in search of their former victims, WFAA previously reported.